Alberto-Codes/miniature-garbanzo/README.md

 1. **Navigate to the Pull Request**: From the main page of the repository, click on the "Pull requests" tab.
 Find the active pull request and click on it.
 2. **Open CodeSpaces**: In the pull request page, click on the "Code" button, then select "Open with CodeSpaces".
 This will initiate a new CodeSpace with the code from the pull request.

+## Running the Application in CodeSpaces

+Once you have opened the project in CodeSpaces, you can run the `src/main.py` script.
+Here's how to do it:

+1. **Open the Terminal**: In VS Code, click on `Terminal` in the top menu, then `New Terminal`.
+This will open a terminal at the bottom of the VS Code window.

+2. **Run the Script**: In the terminal, type the following command and press Enter:

+    ```bash
+    python src/main.py
+    ```

 ## Useful GitHub Resources
 Here are some helpful resources to get you started with GitHub and CodeSpaces:
 1. **GitHub Learning Lab**: An interactive guide to get you started with using GitHub.
 [GitHub Learning Lab](https://lab.github.com/)